||AS Assessment Coordinator 2020-2021

 - Communicating the requirements and timelines of the AS Assessment Process to AS Programs under assessment.

-- Making recommendations to the AS Board of Directors regarding improvements to the AS Assessment Process.
+- Making recommendations to the appropriate AS governing body regarding improvements to the AS Assessment Process.

 - Advising various departments and offices on their internal and external evaluation and measurement processes throughout the year.